vpayno/exercism-workspace/go/triangle/triangle-doc.md

 import "triangle"
 ```

-Package triangle determines if a triangle is equilateral\, isosceles\, or scalene\.
+Package triangle determines if a triangle is equilateral, isosceles, or scalene.

 ## Index